 • Creating a policy to govern software installation and curtail shadow IT

 To ensure employees take cybersecurity seriously, company executives must make it a point to model and enforce proper security behaviors.

 The evolution of cybersecurity continues to be a key consideration for IT professionals across organizations and industries.
-As recent news shows, strong cybersecurity policies are essential for protection but remain elusive in many sectors.
-Moving forward, businesses and government agencies must focus on combining cybersecurity skill with detailed access management policies to avoid the consequences of breach activity.
+As recent news demonstrates, strong cybersecurity policies are essential for protection but remain elusive in many sectors.
+Moving forward, businesses and government agencies must focus on combining cybersecurity skills with detailed access management policies to avoid the consequences of breach activity.